 Windows updates: Updates will be installed automatically in future, users will not be able to turn off automatic updates.
 For internet security purpose this is a good thing because it means that security is always up to date, although there have been some reports of driver problems.

 Microsoft ended support for Windows 10 version 1511 on October 10th 2017.
 This means that this version will no longer receive security fixes and could become unsafe to use.
 If you haven't yet updated your copy of Windows 10, now's the time to do so.
-To check which version you have installed go to the Command Prompt and type "winver" without the apostrophes next to C:\Users.
-The Windows Update named Creators Update, version number 1703 arrived on 11th April 2017.
+To check which version you have installed (The latest version is v1803) go to the Command Prompt and type "winver" without the apostrophes, next to C:\Users.
 Microsoft have stated that their goal was to continue and develop the operating system, with big updates to come regularly.
 Gone are the days of minor updates while we had to wait for the next version number.
 Instead, as Microsoft have confirmed, we're going to get two major updates a year in March and September.
 It should be noted that 11th April 2017 was when Microsoft ended all support for Windows Vista.

-The Creators Update v1703 introduced a number of additions and improvements (too many to list here) but should make Windows 10 easier to use.
+The Fall Creators Update v1709 launched on 17th October 2017 introduced a number of additions and improvements (too many to list here) but should make Windows 10 easier to use.
 The Registry Editor now has an address bar, letting you copy and paste a registry entry address and jump straight to to area of interest, rather than having to search for it or navigate through the register, a lengthy business.
 There is some evidence that "blue light" can disrupt sleep patterns, keeping you awake at night.
 MS have now added a "Night Light" mode to reduce screen glare and fiddly settings on some monitors.
 Go to Settings, System, Display and click the "Night Light Settings" link.

-The latest update for Windows 10 was in October 2017.
-This is the Fall Creators Update version number 1709.
-The Settings App in this version is now divided into 13 different sections.
+The Settings App in the Fall Update is now divided into 13 different sections.
 Microsoft have now added a ransomware blocker to Windows Defender, its built-in antivirus tool, but it needs to be switched on.
 To do so, right click the Windows Defender (shield) in the notification area, then click Open.
 Next click 'Virus & threat protection, 'Virus & threat protection settings', then switch on the slider under 'Controlled folder accesss'.
 It can be safely run alongside your existing AV program.
-The next major update to Windows 10 code named Redstone 4 version 1803 will be rolled out from March 2018.
+The latest major update to Windows 10, version 1803 was launched at the beginning of May.
+This is officially named Windows 10 April 2018 Update.
+According to Microsoft this latest update should take less time to update than in previous versions and this seems to be the case from feedback.

 Microsoft Office add-ins.